-Keep in mind that some patients feel increased pain at first.
+Keep in mind that some people feel more pain at first.
 It usually goes away within a few days.
-You may also have headaches or trouble sleeping.
+You may also have headaches or trouble sleeping, but if these symptoms are severe, you should call your doctor right away.
 These should also go away within a few days.
 In general:

-An injection to reduce inflammation takes a day or two to work.
+- An injection to reduce inflammation takes a few days to work, sometimes even up to a week.
 There may even be more pain at first.

 Whether you were injected for pain relief or diagnosis, these tips will help you recover:

 - Take walks when you feel up to it.

 - Rest if needed, but get up and move around after sitting for half an hour.

 - Don't exercise vigorously.